What is the Embryoscope™?

 This system allows the embryologist to monitor embryo cell divisions while the embryos are still in the incubator and we can carry out a study of the development of the embryos.

-To find out more information about how Embryoscope™ could help you please contact us.Contact us
+If you have a question or would like to find out more about how Embryoscope™ could help you then please contact us.Contact us